 Source: Wikipedia Graphic Mark or Emblem

-The most important step in any Logo Design process is questions!
+The most important step in any design process; Logo, Web or Print, is asking questions!

 This is when we get down and dirty with that first concept.

-While my ultimate goal is to create a visual design that will communicate your business brand, this first concept is just a best guess.
-Some clients understandably get frustrated, not realizing I am drawing in the dark until we get some creative juices flowing.
+While my ultimate goal is to create a visual design that communicates your business brand, the first concept you receive is just a best guess.
+Some clients understandably get frustrated, not realizing I am drawing in the dark until the creative juices start flowing.

-As a client, you let me know what font styles, colors and elements work for you, then I fine tune a revision for your review.
-If nothing works, I create another concept that affords us another round of presentation and feedback.
+As a client, you let me know what works and what doesn't, then I fine tune a revision for your review.
+If nothing works, I create a second concept, allowing us another round of presentation and feedback.

-The final stage includes file types for Web and print usage, and a Logo Design Copyright Release.
-And if you cannot answer "Yes" to all of these, I did a really bad job:
+At this stage I create file types for Web and print usage.
+The packaged file also includes a Logo Design Copyright Transfer.
+And if by this time you cannot answer "Yes" to all of these questions, I did a really bad job: